strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 Now, click Settings in the sidebar of Amazon Verified Permissions.
 Make a note of the Policy Store ID, as this will be used in the service extension.

-Additionally, you will need to [create a separate IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+Additionally, you will need to create an [Amazon Cognito user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html), group, go into identity fabric and update the client ID and secret from the user pool.

  For this user, create a new policy with the code block below.
 Name this policy Sonar and select this policy for the user:

 ```
 {